 Even as inflation begins to ease pressure on food prices, US shoppers have begun to change their tune on private label goods and aren’t turning back.
 As retailers like Walmart and Target keep investing in owned brands, private labels will continue to garner greater market share and put pressure on national brands to innovate on price, quality, and innovation versus relying on a legacy of loyalty or name recognition.

-By placing innovation and trend-forwardness at the center of its product development and design strategy, Walmart is capitalizing on younger consumers’ desire for premiumness and novelty.
+By placing innovation and trend-forwardness at the centre of its product development and design strategy, Walmart is capitalising on younger consumers’ desire for premiumness and novelty.
 Plus, with products that accommodate dietary restrictions without fleecing shoppers at checkout, Bettergoods has the potential to generate brand love and loyalty among a growing segment of consumers.
 And because of its data operation and production capabilities, Walmart can rapidly respond to consumer trends and develop or retool products in real time.

-As consumers, Americans in particular, become increasingly open to and excited about shopping private label brands, retailers—from grocery stores to big box stores and beyond—have an exciting opportunity to capitalize.
+As consumers, Americans in particular, become increasingly open to and excited about shopping private label brands, retailers—from grocery stores to big box stores and beyond—have an exciting opportunity to capitalise.
 By emulating Target’s, and now Walmart’s, strategy of responding to users’ evolving needs, identifying segments of the market that are underserved or overcharged, and creating private label brands that feel premium without sacrificing value, retailers can gain and strengthen customer loyalty in an age when CPG loyalty is up for grabs.

 Questions?